 top of page

-Firstly, I would suggest that for those looking for a classroom design, strongly consider carpet!
-A few years ago, I attended a short adult course, and the classroom was fitted with carpet!
-It was a complete game changer, so much so that I wasn’t as heavily reliant on a note taker during my lesson.
-Also:
+Firstly, I suggest that for those looking for a classroom design, strongly consider carpet!
+A few years ago, I attended a short adult course, and the classroom was fitted with carpet.
+It was a complete game changer!
+I wasn’t as heavily reliant on a note taker during my lesson.

-Ensure the room is well-lit and spacious, with a clear view of the teacher for lip-reading access.
-Reduce and background noise as much as possible, e.g., close doors and windows if feasible – be aware that introducing noise into the classroom can have an adverse effect on your students.
+Also, ensure the room is well-lit and spacious.
+A clear view of the teacher is essential for lip-reading access.
+Reduce background noise as much as possible.
+Close doors and windows if feasible.
+Remember, introducing noise into the classroom can adversely affect your students.

-• Note taker – A professional who will take notes from the teacher of what's spoken of during the lesson time in a neat, easy-to-read manner.
+• Note Taker: A professional who takes notes during lessons in a neat, easy-to-read manner.

-• Lip speakers – enable a clear lip pattern in class to ensure full access is available for the student if they are a lip reader.
+• Lip Speakers: They provide a clear lip pattern in class, ensuring full access for lip readers.

 I also believe that a deaf awareness course, such as those offered by Deaf Umbrella, would be highly beneficial in helping to understand a broader spectrum of the deaf community.

-Be aware, as a teacher, of your placement within the classroom – and of your students' positions.
+Be aware of your placement within the classroom.
 Your student will make the best decision for themselves.
-Please don’t walk around too much; if possible, stand or sit on a high stool while talking in a roughly fixed position to enable your student to position themselves in the best spot.
-This is also helpful for interpreters, Lip Speakers, and note-taker professionals.
+Please don’t walk around too much; if possible, stand or sit on a high stool while talking in a roughly fixed position.
+This helps your student position themselves optimally.
+It’s also beneficial for interpreters, lip speakers, and note-taker professionals.

-• Position yourself well within the classroom – join us at Living with Hearing Loss for our conversation about positioning within the classroom.
+• Position Yourself Well: Join us at Living with Hearing Loss for our conversation about positioning within the classroom.
 See the Instagram post here.

-• Give feedback at the end of class or during to help improve your access to what's working and what isn’t.
-Communication is vital for everyone involved in ensuring your educational experience is fully accessible to you.
+• Give Feedback: At the end of class or during, provide feedback to help improve your access.
+Communication is vital for everyone involved in ensuring your educational experience is fully accessible.

-• Check out Deaf Umbrella’s fantastic guide to ask for support here
+• Check Out Deaf Umbrella’s Guide: Their fantastic guide to ask for support here is a great resource.

 Dear [Teacher’s Name],